MattMS/my-thoughts/on/describing_projects/README.md

 Before deciding on features, it is helpful to know the types of users that want them.

-Here are some of the possible user types for a messaging application:
+Here are some of the possible user types and their main goals for a messaging application:

 - All users want to send and receive messages.